List of recurring The Simpsons characters: W

-Warden

-The Warden (voiced by Charles Napier) is the unnamed prison warden of both Springfield Prison and Springfield Juvenile Hall.

-He first appears in the episode "Pokey Mom" as the announcer of the Springfield Prison rodeo, as well as sitting in on Jack Crowley's parole hearing.
-He is shown as a very strict bureaucrat, and has little compassion for the prisoners under his control.
-He releases Crowley into Marge's care after she vouches for him.

-He reappears in "The Wandering Juvie", now in charge of the juvenile detention center, which he runs just like a prison.

-A sign in his office reads "HIS JUDGEMENT COMETH AND THAT RIGHT SOON", which is a reference to the sign in Warden Norton's office from The Shawshank Redemption.

 Waylon Smithers

 The Weasels

 The Weasels are fraternal twin bullies at Springfield Elementary School and Nelson's henchmen despite being in the 2nd grade with Lisa Simpson.
 They first appeared in "Bart the General".
 They are almost identical except for their skin colors (one is white and the other is black) and their outfits.
 The White Weasel (voiced by Susan Blu in "Bart the General" and Nancy Cartwright in later appearances) wears a red T-shirt, tan shorts, and red shoes and the Black Weasel (voiced by Jo Ann Harris in "Bart the General" and Pamela Hayden in later appearances) wears an orange T-shirt, tan shorts, and orange shoes with tan soles (although in his first appearance, his outfit was a yellow T-shirt, green shorts, and yellow shoes with green soles).
 While only continuing to serve Nelson on very rare instances after much earlier seasons, the Weasels still appear frequently throughout the series, sometimes in scenes involving the other bullies yet primarily as background characters, especially in Lisa's 2nd grade class.
-During the episode "The Winter of His Content" in Season 25, it is revealed that the Weasels now attend Shelbyville Elementary School.
+During the episode "The Winter of His Content", it is revealed that the Weasels now attend Shelbyville Elementary School.
 In following appearances however, they still occasionally appear among the children of Springfield.

 Wendell Borton

-Wendell Borton (alternatively voiced by Jo Ann Harris, Pamela Hayden, Nancy Cartwright, and Russi Taylor) is a perpetually nauseated and very pale boy with worried eyes and curly hair.
+Wendell Borton (alternatively voiced by Jo Ann Harris, Pamela Hayden, Nancy Cartwright, Russi Taylor and Grey DeLisle) is a perpetually nauseated and very pale boy with worried eyes and curly hair.
 He first appears in "Simpsons Roasting on an Open Fire", although his first speaking appearance is in "Homer's Odyssey".
 He becomes especially sick on field trips, with a tendency to become even paler than usual.
 He makes frequent appearances at the school nurse's office at Springfield Elementary School.
 A classmate of Bart Simpson, Wendell is most often seen with classmates Richard, Lewis, and Martin.
 He was the only kid to support Martin Prince, when the latter ran against Bart for class president.
 He is one of the few characters whose hair is the same color as his skin.
-In an episode error, he is called Wendell Queasly in Yellow Subterfuge.
+In an episode error, he is called Wendell Queasly in "Yellow Subterfuge."